Slingshot VoIP Reviews and Plans

 GoneVoIP's review of Slingshot VoIP, we came away impressed with the wide range of features available, but we were disappointed by the pricing schedule.
 To us looks like Slingshot could have two more plans; one in between Starter and Profesional and between Profesional and Premium.

 The pricing listed is already above average but then we see the fine print which states all prices are in USD, and we know our loonie tends to lag behind make these plans all but more expensive.
-Is not a good practice when a Canadian based company charges in USD.
+It is not a good practice when a Canadian based company charges in USD.

 We do give them points for no contracts and the business VoIP phone 101 courses.